-Global Fan Exchange is a marketplace for investors to buy and sell securities tied to athletes’ income streams.
+Global Fan Exchange is a platform for fans to invest and ultimately trade securities tied to a portion of athletes and teams’ income streams.
 We have approached our marketplace from both a player and fan perspective and invented a methodology that we believe has the potential to benefit all participants.

-Horizon is a leading Software-as-a-Service company offering a complete one-stop shop for securities trading and compliance technology.
+Horizon is a leading fintech company offering a complete one-stop shop for securities trading and compliance technology.

 Horizon Sports X provides securities issuance, KYC/AML onboarding and dividend payment services for the athletes and investors alike.

 Ryan McNeil, GFX’s newly appointed CEO, earned All-American honors at the University of Miami and is a former All-Pro defensive back who played eleven seasons in the NFL.